DBE-KT22: A Knowledge Tracing Dataset Based on Online Student Evaluation: Introduction

 Despite of the availability of relevant KT datasets~\cite{feng2009addressing,STATICS2011,Junyi,piech2015deep,EDNET2020ednet,kdd2010}, there are limitations that burden the use of these datasets in evaluating advanced deep KT models including (1) missing text data for question tags and description text for the involved learning concepts, which limits the use of advances in deep language models that could find an effective question embedding representation, (2) missing ground-truth on the relationships among learning concepts, which could be used by deep graph neural networks to incorporate the influence between learning concepts when updating the knowledge state, (3) missing ground-truth on question difficulty, which could provide an auxiliary signal when predicting the likelihood of correct answer, (4) lack of data for advanced student groups such as undergraduate and graduate students as the majority of datasets were collected from school-grade students, (5) lack of insights on the student's uncertainty while answering a given question, which could provide features to quantify the likelihood of important answer aspects such as forgetting, guessing, or slip (i.e., mistaken answer).

-To address these limitations, we propose a new dataset named \emph{DBE-KT22}, which was collected from an introduction to relational databases taught at the Australian National University (ANU) in Australia for undergraduate and graduate students across multiple disciplines including computer science, engineering, arts, and business between 2018-2021 academic years.
+To address these limitations, we propose a new dataset named \emph{DBE-KT22}, which was collected from an introduction to relational databases taught at the Australian National University (ANU) in Australia for undergraduate and graduate students across multiple disciplines, including computer science, engineering, arts, and business between 2018-2021 academic years.
 The contributions of the DBE-KT22 dataset can be summarized as follows:

-\begin{itemize} \item Providing detailed meta-data for questions including tag text, hints text, choice text, and images that provide a multi-model feature sources for question embedding representation learning. \item Providing detailed meta-data for the involved learning concepts including learning concept tag text, and description text to facilitate learning representative learning concept embeddings. \item Incorporating the ground-truth on the relationships between learning concepts and each other, and between learning concepts and questions in the form of graphs to facilitate the use of graph representation learning methods. \item Presenting the ground-truth on question difficulty provided by domain experts teaching the subject over a long time period.
-This provides auxiliary features that could be used for answer prediction and evaluating methods targeting quantifying the question difficulty such as question recommendation and curriculum generation models. \item Capturing different aspects that reflect a student's uncertainty while answering questions including self-feedback on question difficulty, self-feedback on confidence in answer, indication for using hints, number of times a student changes their answer, and the total time taken to answer.
-This dataset enables the use of answer uncertainty features in addition to the features from previous question answering sequence.
+\begin{itemize} \item Providing detailed meta-data for questions, including tag text, hints text, choice text, and images that provide multi-model feature sources for question embedding representation learning. \item Providing detailed meta-data for the involved learning concepts, including learning concept tag text and description text to facilitate learning representative learning concept embeddings. \item Incorporating the ground truth on the relationships between learning concepts and each other and between learning concepts and questions in the form of graphs to facilitate the use of graph representation learning methods. \item Presenting the ground truth on question difficulty provided by domain experts teaching the subject over a long time period.
+This provides auxiliary features that could be used for answer prediction and evaluating methods targeting quantifying the question difficulty, such as question recommendation and curriculum generation models. \item Capturing different aspects that reflect a student's uncertainty while answering questions, including self-feedback on question difficulty, self-feedback on confidence in the answer, indication for using hints, number of times a student changes their answer, and the total time taken to answer.
+This dataset enables answer uncertainty features in addition to the features from the previous question-answering sequence.

 \end{itemize}